himloul/cubillusion/README.md

 The game is compressed in the [love-11.3-win32.zip](love-11.3-win32.zip) file

 ## Todos
-Incorporate some physics into the environment Implement a way to observe time, such as a color gradient that changes from sunrise to sunset.
+- Incorporate some physics into the environment.
+- Implement a way to observe time, such as a color gradient that changes from sunrise to sunset.